Biden White House strategy for impeachment inquiry: Dismiss. Compartmentalize. Scold. Fundraise.

 He didn’t respond.

-Associated Press Writers Chris Megerian, Stephen Groves, Farnoush Amiri and Lisa Mascaro contributed to this report.
+Associated Press writers Will Weissert, Chris Megerian, Stephen Groves, Farnoush Amiri and Lisa Mascaro contributed to this report.